metablaster/WindowsFirewallRuleset/docs/NetworkTroubleshooting.md

 ## Reset network

-Type following commands into console to reset network
+Type the following commands into the console to reset network

 ```powershell
 ipconfig /flushdns